robert-crandall/death/README.md

 - Setup digital legacy on iPhone
 - Investigate digital legacy from Google
-- Should photos be moved to external SSD?
+- Test moving photos from laptop to SSD
-- Move AWS glacier backup to Azure
-- Does Azure cold backup need it's own storage blob, in order to use native versioning?